yuzawa-san/googolplex-theater/README.md

 * Create one Grafana playlist per device.
 * Figure out how to use proper Grafana auth (proxy, token, etc).
 * Make your cast config file with each playlist url per device.
-* Place the cast config file under version control (git) or store it someplace accessible (http/s3/scp).
+* Place the cast config file under version control (git) or store it someplace accessible (http/s3/gcs).
-* Compile application locally.
-* Copy application over to Raspberry Pi.
+* Download application on Raspberry Pi.
-* Use a Raspberry Pi and install Java runtime.
+* Install Java runtime.
 * Add a cron job to pull the cast config file from wherever you stored it (alternatively configure something to push the file to the Raspberry Pi).
 * Run the application as a daemon using systemd or upstart or whatever you want.
-* Config is updated periodically by the platform health tean as our dashboard needs change.
+* Config is updated periodically as our dashboard needs change.
+The updates are automatically picked up.
-* In the event that a screen needs to be refreshed by any staff member by accessing the UI and hitting a few buttons.
+* If a screen needs to be refreshed, one can do so by accessing the UI and hitting a few buttons.

 ### Using a Custom Receiver